GioF71/tidal-connect/README.md

 ## References

-This entirely relies on [this](https://github.com/TonyTromp/tidal-connect-docker) repository.
+This entirely relies on [this](https://github.com/TonyTromp/tidal-connect-docker) repository from [GitHub user TonyTrump](https://github.com/TonyTromp).
 A big thank you to the author for the great work.
-It will also use [these](https://hub.docker.com/r/edgecrush3r/tidal-connect) docker images.
+It will also use [his docker image](https://hub.docker.com/r/edgecrush3r/tidal-connect).

 ## Why